maddiecoe/recipes-and-ratings-analysis/README.md

 | 21+               | 49.3214 | 50.6863 | 64.7979 | 69.7297 |

 This table shows the average cooking time for recipes based on the number of ingredients and cooking steps.
 It reveals a clear trend that recipes with more ingredients and steps tend to take longer to cook.
 By analyzing these patterns, we can gain insights into how recipe complexity influences cooking time.

+## Framing a Prediction Problem

+For this project, the prediction problem is a regression task, where the goal is to predict the cooking time, or the **minutes** of a recipe.
+I chose cooking time as the response variable because it directly correlates with the complexity and preparation time involved in making a recipe.
+By understanding how various factors such as the number of steps and ingredients affect cooking time, I can help users select recipes that fit their available time.

+The evaluation metrics for the final model are Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).
+RMSE penalizes larger errors more heavily, providing an intuitive understanding of the magnitude of prediction errors, while MAE offers a simpler interpretation by calculating the average error.
+By using both metrics, I can evaluate the performance of the model in different ways, ensuring that the predictions are both accurate and consistent.

+At the time of prediction, I would know the number of steps, ingredients, the length of the recipe description, and the year the recipe was submitted.
+These features are available before the user begins preparing the recipe, ensuring that all information used for prediction is accessible at the point of recipe selection.